KarmaDevz/discord-rich-presence-for-geforcenow/README.md

 ## ▶️ Usage

-1. Start GeForce NOW.
+1. Run the installed shortcut (or the `.exe` directly).
-2. Run the installed shortcut (or the `.exe` directly).
+2. This will automatically start Discord and GeForce NOW
 3. Your Discord status will automatically update with the current game.

 ---